International Co-operative Governance

 Consider these few days as an opportunity to think deeply about governance systems that are fit for co-operatives.
 Learn from each other about new and different frameworks and practices that focus on the participatory, people-centred, democratic, and jointly-owned nature of co-operatives with the objective of maintaining and enhancing co-operative health.

 The International Centre for Co-operative Management (ICCM) hosted a symposium on governance in 2013 and since then we have been engaged in various initiatives, including an International Co-operative Alliance’s (ICA) report on Co-operative Governance Fit to Build Resilience in the Face of Complexity.
 Presently, ICCM is collaborating on a research project through 2022 on co-operative governance with colleagues at the Katholieke Universiteit Leuven (KU Leuven) and with funding support from FWO Belgium (SBO project S006019N).
+The International Co-operative Governance Symposium is made possible with financial assistance from the Atlantic Canada Opportunities Agency's (ACOA) Atlantic Policy Research Initiative (APRI Project No. 217990).

 Governance in any type of organization is not a “one size fits all”.
-The best Co-operative governance evolves and is dependent on situation - co-operative type, culture, country, sector, economic, and other factors.
+The best co-operative governance evolves and is dependent on the situation - co-operative type, culture, country, sector, economic, and other factors.
 However, the best governance in co-operatives is understood in the context of the co-operative purpose and enterprise model.
 Whether and how this is being done is central to this Symposium as well as our multi-year co-operative governance initiative.

 What does co-operative governance need to accomplish?